 Superwash -- superwashing -- is treating wool chemically so that it can be machine washed without fear of shrinkage, like a towel, etc.

-BUT ... there are problems with superwashing that, depending upon the intended use of the fiber, can outweigh the advantages.
-We use superwashed fiber only in our knitted products (Watch Cap and Neck Gaiter, plus the cuffs and waistband ribs of our Hoodie), which are normally worn directly on the skin.
+BUT ... there are problems with superwashing that, depending upon the type of superwash and the intended use of the fiber, can outweigh the advantages.
+We use superwashed warp (lengthwise) fiber/yarn in our Fabric, but not the type of superwash that inhibits the handling of moisture.
+We use superwashed fiber in our knitted products (Watch Cap and Neck Gaiter, plus the cuffs of our Hooded Jacket), which are normally worn directly on the skin.

 Wool is scaly, kind of like a snake.
 And those scales enable wool to absorb and then adsorb water vapor but repel liquid water, which is key to WeatherWool's All-Weather performance.
 But the downside to wool's "scaliness" is that the scales can ratchet against each other when agitated ... and the ratcheting effect only goes one way.
 So the yarns can shrink when agitated, and obviously shrinkage is a problem.
 (The scales also lend strength to wool yarn because the scales prevent fibers aligned in opposite directions from sliding across each other.)